vibhor18/vibhor18.github.io/experience-detail/ampviv.md

 **Crash Reporting System:**
 <br>

 - **Development:** Led the design and implementation of an advanced crash reporting system using Python for backend development.
-Utilized libraries such as Pandas and NumPy for data handling and analysis
+Utilized libraries such as Pandas and NumPy for data handling and analysis.

 - **Data Analysis:** Analyzed crash data to identify underlying issues, using statistical methods and visualization tools like Matplotlib and Seaborn.
 Debugged and refined code based on analysis results.